mjsamuel/showoff/assets/rules.md

 # Modifiers

-1. With this optional mode activated, extra challenges are added into the game at random in order to raise the stakes
+1. With this optional mode activated, extra challenges are added into the game at random in order to raise the stakes.
 1. On each turn, there's a chance that the move category will also be generated along with a 'modifier' below.
 1. If a modifier is added, then the player must fulfill the entire challenges's